 We have structured systems for recording complaints, their outcomes and any resulting action.
 These provide a detailed record of services that have failed to satisfy customers.

-[The RSL may provide further guidance or examples of how to record complaints in line with their system.
-This can be inserted here or be included as an annex to this document.]
+The organisation may provide further guidance or examples in relation to how to record complaints in line with their system.
+This can be inserted here or be included in an annex to this document.]

 Reporting of complaints